yusufozturk/panther/docs/gitbook/destinations/README.md

 # Overview

-Destinations are used to notify your team about suspicious activity or vulnerable cloud infrastructure.
+Destinations are used to send alerts to your team.

 When a policy fails on a resource or a rule triggers on an event, an alert is generated and sent to the configured destination.
 Alerts are routed based on severity.

 For example, if a Rule is configured with a `Critical` severity, it will dispatch alerts to the  destinations configured to handle `Critical` alerts.

 A single alert can dispatch to multiple destinations simultaneously, such as creating a Jira ticket, sending an email, and paging the on-call.